Writing an Original TV Drama Serial

 Monday 22 March

-Our guest screenwriter TBC will give the inside track on their role, and lead a masterclass on refining your pitch and central character – with focus on three students’ character biographies (50 word pitch, 350 word character outline).
+Award-winning screenwriter Tony Saint will give the inside track on his role, and lead a masterclass on refining your pitch and central character – with focus on three students’ character biographies (50 word pitch, 350 word character outline).
 (These are absolute maximums – there are seldom extra minutes granted in TV!)

 Plotting the Serial